-Before class on Friday, every student is required to take the following actions:
+Before class next Tuesday, every student is required to take the following actions:

-- upload a picture of their face to their D2L profile - write a short, 2-3 paragraph post commenting on or responding to Auden, Rimbaud, or Frost.
+- upload a picture of their face to their D2L profile - write a substantial, two-to-three-paragraph post commenting on or responding to Auden, Rimbaud, or Frost.

-After that, students must write six short posts responding to any six texts across the remainder of the course.
-These posts should be completed either by noon before one of the class discussions devoted to that text or by the noon before the following class.
-At least half of the posts must be completed before Spring Break.
+After that, students must write four more short posts responding to any four texts across the remainder of the course.
+(Note: you can earn extra credit for up to two additional posts beyond that number.)

+These posts should be completed either by 8 AM before one of the class discussions devoted to that text or by 8 AM before the following class.
+At least half of the posts should be completed before Spring Break.